nir1218/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 The voting options available to a voter.
 A committee may set voting options for its categories and evaluated contributions, otherwise; the DAO may set a global voting options.
-The initial option set includes the following options:
+The initial global voting options set includes the following options:

 - `YES`
 - `NO`